onemonthofindieblues/onemonthofindiesblues.github.io/_lists/ToGermany.md

 # To Germany
-This is the list of things she will bring to Germany on February 2018.
+This list contains the things she will bring to Germany on February 2018.

 ## Food
 * Almondd
 * Peanuts
 * Dried berries